cntric/rgfm/README.md

 # rgfm
-Gets a member component from a function component.
+Gets member components from a React functional component.